-Twenty-five years later, REDF remains the nation's only venture catalyst investing exclusively in Employment Social Enterprises (ESEs) - businesses achieving transformative social impact - providing jobs, training, and support to people breaking through barriers to employment.
-Since 1997, REDF has provided seed and growth capital and specialized advisory services directly to 260 ESEs in 36 States and DC, which have earned and reinvested in their businesses \$2 billion in revenue and employed over 108,000 people, helping to amplify the impact of public sector investments while improving lives and communities.
+Twenty-six years later, REDF remains the nation's only venture catalyst investing exclusively in Employment Social Enterprises (ESEs) - businesses achieving transformative social impact - providing jobs, training, and support to people breaking through barriers to employment.
+Since 1997, REDF has provided seed and growth capital and specialized advisory services to 325+ organizations across 41 States and DC, having earned and reinvested in their businesses \$2.5+ billion in revenue and employed over 133,000 people, helping to amplify the impact of public sector investments while improving lives and communities.

-These 108,000 people were once part of the millions of Americans who remain sidelined from access and opportunity.
+These 133,000 people were once part of the millions of Americans who remain sidelined from access and opportunity.
 Some because of the trauma of homelessness, disconnection from school or work, and other steep barriers to employment-barriers often caused and compounded by the racial inequities in our systems.